- Docs

 Vedic astrology is the depth moat.
 The India astrology market is on a 49% CAGR, and every matrimonial platform, muhurat app, and KP tool needs the same handful of endpoints.
 Kundli, panchang, dasha, dosha, and KP are the five search-dominant queries in the space.
 Roxy gives you all of them under one key.

-What you can build with this
+What you can build

 - Kundli generators and matrimonial matchmaking platforms